webwurst/understanding-kubernetes-concepts/Understanding Basic Kubernetes Concepts.md

 ### How Services Work

 Services work by defining a logical set of Pods and a policy by which to access them.
-The selection of Pods is based on label selectors (which we talked about in the first blog post).
-In case you select multiple Pods, the service automatically takes care of load balancing and assigns them a single (virtual) service IP (which you can also set manually).
+The selection of Pods is based on Label Selectors (which we talked about in the first chapter).
+In case you select multiple Pods, the Service automatically takes care of simple load balancing and assigns them a single virtual Service IP (which you can also set manually).

-You can use the selector to choose a group of Pods and define a `targetPort` on which to access them.
-Further helping with abstraction, this `targetPort` can also refer to the name of a port, which gives you more freedom to implement the actual Pods behind the service.
-Even the port of each pod could be different as long as they carry the same name.
+You can use the Selector to choose a group of Pods and define a `targetPort` on which to access them.
+Further helping with abstraction, this `targetPort` can also refer to the name of a port, which gives you more freedom to implement the actual Pods behind the Service.
+Even the port of each Pod could be different as long as they carry the same name.

-Additionally, services can abstract away other kinds of backends that are not Kubernetes Pods.
-You can for example abstract away an external database cluster behind a service.
-This way you can for example use a simple local database for your development environment and a professionally managed database cluster in production without having to change the way that your other services talk to that database service.
+This comes in handy when you abstract away certain kinds of backends that differ between stages.
+You can for example abstract away a database behind a Service.
+This way you can then use a simple local database for your development environment and a professionally managed database cluster in production without having to change the way that your other services talk to that database service.

-You can use the same feature if some of your workloads are running outside of your Kubernetes cluster, i.e. either on another Kubernetes cluster (or [namespace](http://kubernetes.io/docs/user-guide/namespaces/)) or even completely outside of Kubernetes.
+You can also use Services if some of your workloads are running outside of your Kubernetes cluster, i.e. either on another Kubernetes cluster (or [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)) or even completely outside of Kubernetes.
 Latter is especially interesting if you are just starting to migrate workloads.

 ### Talking To Services

-You can discover and talk to services in your cluster either via environment variables or via [DNS](https://github.com/kubernetes/kubernetes/tree/release-1.2/cluster/addons/dns).
-Latter is a cluster addon, which comes OOTB in most Kubernetes installs (including Giant Swarm).
+You can discover and talk to services in your cluster either via environment variables or via [DNS](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).
+Latter is a cluster addon, which comes OOTB in most Kubernetes installs.

-In case you want to use another type of service discovery and don't want the load balancing and single service IP provided by the service, there's an option to create a so-called "headless" services.
-You can use this if you are already using a service discovery or want to reduce coupling to the Kubernetes system.
+In case you want to use another type of service discovery and don't want the load balancing and single service IP provided by the Service, there's an option to create a so-called "headless" Services.
+You can use these if you are already using a service discovery or want to reduce coupling to the Kubernetes platform.

 ### Get Started

-Now that you know a bit more about the concept of services, you should read up on their usage in the [official documentation](http://kubernetes.io/docs/user-guide/services/).
-Then go ahead and build some [deployments](https://blog.giantswarm.io/understanding-basic-kubernetes-concepts-using-deployments-manage-services-declaratively/) that talk to each other over services.
+Now that you know a bit more about the concept of Services, you should read up on their usage in the [official documentation](https://kubernetes.io/docs/concepts/services-networking/service/).
+Then go ahead and build some Deployments that talk to each other over Services.

-Tip: If you have a service and a deployment that go together, you should usually start the service first and then the deployment.
-You can even deploy them with a single command by including both manifests in a single YAML file.
-You only have to separate them by a line containing `---`.
-Kubernetes will then create them one after the other.

 ## Secrets and ConfigMaps {#secrets-configmaps}